A generalization of operads based on subgraph contractions

-Similar to the little disks contractads, there is a natural notion of a \textit{graphical configuration space}.
-Such spaces have been well studied, for example in the following works~\cite{eastwood2007euler, baranovsky2012graph, wiltshire2018configuration}.
-The classical little disks operads provide efficient tools for studying rational homotopy types of the configuration spaces of manifolds~\cite{campos2016model}.
-We expect that the little disks contractads would play the same role for graphical configuration spaces, enriching and enhancing the study of such spaces.\\
+Similar to the little disks contractad, there is a natural notion of \textit{graphical configuration space}.
+Such spaces have been well studied, for example~\cite{eastwood2007euler, baranovsky2012graph, wiltshire2018configuration}.
+The classical little disks operad provide efficient tools for studying rational homotopy types of the configuration spaces of manifolds~\cite{campos2016model}.
+We expect that the little disks contractad would play the same role for graphical configuration spaces, enriching and enhancing the study of such spaces.\\

 The second example of a contractad comes from algebraic geometry.
-In Subsection~\ref{subsec:wonderful}, we introduce the \textit{Wonderful contractad} $\bM$ that generalises the Deligne-Mumford operad of stable marked curves of genus zero~\cite{getzler1995operads}.
-Specifically, we extend the construction of $\bM_{0,n}$ via wonderful compactifications, introduced by De Concini and Processi~\cite{de1995wonderful}, by considering the wonderful compactifications associated with so-called \textit{graphical building sets}(page~\pageref{grapharrang}), with a contractad structure arising naturally from the combinatorics of building sets.
-We obtain a contractad, whose restriction to complete graphs recovers the symmetric operad structure on the collection $\{\bM_{0,n}\}$, whose restriction to path graphs recovers the non-symmetric brick operad~\cite{dotsenko2019toric}, and whose restriction to star graphs recovers the Losev-Manin moduli spaces $\overline{L}_{n}$~\cite{losev2000new}.
+In Section~\ref{subsec:wonderful}, we introduce the \textit{Wonderful contractad} $\bM$ that generalizes the Deligne-Mumford operad of stable pointed curves of genus zero~\cite{getzler1995operads}.
+Specifically, we extend the construction of $\bM_{0,n}$ via wonderful compactifications, introduced by De Concini and Processi~\cite{de1995wonderful}, by considering the wonderful compactifications associated with the so-called \textit{graphical building sets}(page~\pageref{grapharrang}), with a contractad structure arising naturally from the combinatorics of building sets.
+We obtain a contractad whose restriction to complete graphs recovers the symmetric operad structure on the collection $\{\bM_{0,n}\}$, whose restriction to path graphs recovers the non-symmetric brick operad~\cite{dotsenko2019toric}, and whose restriction to stellar graphs recovers the twisted associative algebra of Losev-Manin moduli spaces $\overline{L}_{n}$~\cite{losev2000new}.
+It is worth mentioning that this contractad may be viewed as a special case of a general operad structure on wonderful compactifications developed by Coron~\cite{coron2022matroids} for the full generality of geometric lattices and their building sets.
 We expect the homology of this contractad to define a graphical generalization of the hypercommutative operad~\cite{getzler1995operads}, and the non-commutative hypercommutative operad~ \cite{dotsenko2019toric}.
-However, we delay the full exploration of this structure to a future article.\\
+However, we leave the full exploration of this structure for a future article.\\